Few-shot Personalization of LLMs with Mis-aligned Responses: : Few-shot Personalization via Learning from Mis-aligned Responses

 \subsection{Problem description}

 We first describe the problem setup of our interest under a question-answering (QA) scenario.
 Our goal is to steer LLM for a specific user using that user's information, and hence make LLM adaptively answer a given question depending on the user.
 Formally, let ${q}$ denote the given test question and $\mathcal{M}$ denote the LLM, respectively.
 Next, for user $u$, we assume two types of user information: $U_{\tt pro}$ and $U_{\tt opi}$. $U_{\tt pro}$ indicates explicit profile of $u$ such as demographics information (\textit{e.g.}, region, sex, and age) or ideology (\textit{e.g.}, political affiliation). $U_{\tt opi}$ indicates $N$ {few-shot} previous opinions by $u$, which has the form of QA pairs, \textit{i.e.}, $U_{\tt opi}=\{({q}_{i},{a}_{i})\}_{i=1}^{N}$ where ${q}_{i}$ is a previously asked question and ${a}_{i}$ is an opinion (answer) by the user.
-Then, for given test question $q$, our goal is to predict the answer $a$, which would be generated by user $u$, through LLM $\mathcal{M}$ by using both $U_{\tt pro}$ and $U_{\tt opi}$.
-The heuristic design of input prompt $\text{p}$ to incorporate such user information has been previously explored \citep{hwang2023aligning, santurkar2023whose}, \textit{i.e.}, prediction $\widehat{a}$ is obtained by conditioning $\mathcal{M}$ with $\text{p}$, which is constructed using $U_{\tt pro}$ and $U_{\tt opi}$: However, heuristically designed prompts could be limited to fully exploit the given user information.
-For example, compared to using all opinions in $U_{\tt opi}$, appending fewer user opinions can yield better personalization accuracy for LLM \cite{hwang2023aligning}.
-Therefore, we tackle this limitation by finding personalized prompts that steer LLM to the user, through \textit{direct learning} from given user information.
+Then, for given test question $q$, our goal is to predict the answer $a$, which would be generated by user $u$, through LLM $\mathcal{M}$ using both $U_{\tt pro}$ and $U_{\tt opi}$.
+The heuristic design of input prompt $\text{p}$ to incorporate such user information has been previously explored \citep{hwang2023aligning, santurkar2023whose}, \textit{i.e.}, prediction $\widehat{a}$ is obtained by conditioning $\mathcal{M}$ with $\text{p}$ constructed using $U_{\tt pro}$ and $U_{\tt opi}$:

+However, heuristically designed prompts are limited to fully exploit the given user information; for example, the personalization of LLM was better with few user opinions (\textit{e.g.}, 3 or 8) compared to using all opinions in $u_{\tt opi}$ \cite{hwang2023aligning}.
+Therefore, we tackle this limitation by finding personalized prompts that align LLM to the user, through direct learning from given user information.